JakobSeidl/pyneMeas/README.md

 5. National Instruments USB6216 data acquisition card (NiDAQ)
 6. Yokogawa GS200 source measure unit

-It is easy to write you own instrument classes by just following a pre-made template.
-See [XX].
+It is easy to write you own instrument classes by using existing intrument classes and replacing the required GPIB SCPI commands commonly supplied in the intrument's handbook.

-In addition, this software features code to control Oxford Instruments superconducting magnet power supplies and read-out code to monitor the status of Oxford instruments Heliox cryostats.
+In addition, this code was also used to control Oxford Instruments superconducting magnet power supplies and read out the status of Oxford instruments Heliox cryostats.
+This code is available from the author upon request.
 ## A: Quickstart guide
 ### A.1 Installing pyneMeas:
 Case A: from the online repository PyPi: